prachijagad/music-course-platform/README.md

   ⚡ Fast page loads with Next.js
   🎯 Type-safe development with TypeScript
   💅 Styled with Tailwind CSS
-  🧩 Component library with shadcn/ui
+  🧩 Component library with aceternity ui
   🎭 Smooth animations and transitions
   ♿ Accessible and SEO-optimized